This post may contain affiliate links, please see the privacy policy for details.

 Simple: There are only eleven different ingredients in this sweet strawberry shortcake dessert, and the directions are easy to follow.
 Even novice bakers will be able to make these with ease.

 Tasty: There’s a reason strawberry shortcake in a mason jar is so popular every strawberry season, and even outside of it.
-And that’s the flavour.
+And that’s the flavor.
 There’s just something so good about the combination of strawberries, cake and whipped cream.
 It’s not a complicated dessert at all but it is a delicious one!

-Strawberry Shortcake in a Jar Ingredients
+Mason Jar Strawberry Shortcake Ingredients

 How to Make Strawberry Shortcake in a Jar